ADMINISTRATIVE RULE NO: 4010-01 (part A)

 - Adult and Continuing Education.

-Regional directors and the director of Community Education have primary responsibility for Adult and Continuing Education courses.
+Regional directors and the Director of Extended Learning have primary responsibility for Adult and Continuing Education courses.

-- Single courses approved by the Director of Curriculum and (where applicable) the state may be included in the scheduled offerings of the college.
+- Single courses approved by the Manager of Class Schedule and Curriculum and (where applicable) the state may be included in the scheduled offerings of the college.
 (It should be noted that approval of a course does not authorize its being scheduled as an offering of LBCC.
 That authorization must come from the appropriate division dean.)

 - Course Outlines for all courses must be on file in Academic Affairs.
 The dean or designee has the responsibility to see that each course outline is reviewed by members of the division concerned and on file.
 Any revised course requires submission of an updated course outline to the Academic Affairs Office.
-Proposals for course revisions will be reviewed by the appropriate instructional division staff members, the dean, regional director, or designee, the Director of Curriculum or designee, the faculty review committee, and the state before final approval.
+Proposals for course revisions will be reviewed by the appropriate instructional division staff members, the dean, regional director, or designee, the Manager of Class Schedule and Curriculum, or designee, the faculty review committee, and the state before final approval.

-- Course outlines will include course descriptions and student learning outcomes, and other data which are needed to implement articulation with four-year colleges, to assist new faculty, to answer inquiries about the instructional program, and to secure approval of the authorizing agencies.
+- Course outlines will include course descriptions, student learning outcomes, and other data which are needed to implement articulation with four-year colleges, to assist new faculty, to answer inquiries about the instructional program, and to secure approval of the authorizing agencies.

 - All faculty members have the responsibility of conducting courses according to the course outlines on file with the Academic Affairs office.
 The attention of new faculty members is particularly directed to this responsibility.